 Ingredients

-Beef cheeks: I usually order them online at US Wellness Meats.
+Beef cheeks: They're not typically available in U.S. supermarkets.
+I usually order them online at US Wellness Meats.

 Instructions

 - I don't add liquid to the slow cooker pan before cooking.
 The meat releases plenty of liquid as it cooks.
 Adding liquid before cooking could result in the meat boiling instead of braising.
-However, there's no harm in adding a small amount of beef broth to the slow cooker pan.
-I experimented with adding ½ cup of broth with excellent results.
+However, there's no harm in adding ½ cup of beef broth or water to the slow cooker pan.

 Serving Suggestions

 I like to serve this saucy dish on a bed of mashed cauliflower.
 It's the ultimate comfort food!
-Another excellent option is cauliflower rice.
-Both work well to absorb cooking liquids.
+Another delicious option is cauliflower rice.
+Both work well to absorb the cooking liquids.

 Recipe Card